What Outsiders Think about California: Dispelling Stereotypes

 What People Think about California: True Assumptions

-On the other hand, not every thing the outsiders think about California is false.
-And there’re a lot to enjoy and in some way even envy here.
+On the other hand, not everything the outsiders think about California is false.
+There’re a lot to enjoy and in some way even envy here.
 The true stereotypes about the Golden State include the following.

 1. Sunny California

 California might be cold, snowy, and rainy.
-But most of the time it’s sunny, indeed.
+But most of the time it’s indeed sunny.
 While coming back to California from Europe, where I usually go in winter, I might not get the perfect beach weather right away.
 But I can always count on some sunshine to welcome me back.

 2. Lower Obesity Rate

 Many Californias, especially in and near Los Angeles, take care of their health, run and hike a lot, and eat healthy.
-Therefore, the outsiders don’t really get surprised to find out that the state has one of the lowest obesity rates in the USA.
+So for any outsiders there, don’t get surprised to find out that the state has one of the lowest obesity rates in the USA.
 As USNew states, the Golden State is one of a few states that require their students to enroll in some physical education classes.

 3. Californians Exercise a Lot

 In fact, it’s true.
-Be it the aftermath of the Hollywood and its pressure to look fit and healthy or the warm weather that allows you to hike all year round, the fact is undeniable.
-The Californians like to move their bodies.
+Be it the aftermath of Hollywood culture and its pressure to look fit and healthy or the warm weather that allows you to hike all year round, the fact is undeniable.
+Californians like to move their bodies.

 4. Avocados are Cheap

 And it’s a big thing when you think about California and its eating habits, largely influenced by Mexican cuisine.
-Locally grown avocados are integral part of every restaurant and household in the state.
-Even in Oregon, one of the closest neighbors of California, this fruit can cost three times more than in the Golden State.
+Locally grown avocados are an integral part of the state’s diet.
+Even in Oregon, one of the closest neighbors of California, this fruit normally costs three times.

 5. Vegan Paradise

-“It’s easy to be vegan there.”
-And I have to agree with this way of thinking about California.
+“It’s easy to be vegan in California”, I have to agree with this belief.
 The state is a paradise for alternative diets.
 Whether you’re vegan or vegetarian, raw foodist or intolerant to gluten, many local restaurants cater to all your needs and preferences.

 Leave a Reply